-- 30% said they utilize transit daily or frequently - 44% of respondents indicated infrequent or no usage of transit. - Residents of East Baltimore with the highest response levels also had the lowest levels of transit use at 17% riding transit daily or frequently.
+- 30% said they utilize transit daily or frequently. - 44% of respondents indicated infrequent or no usage of transit. - Residents of East Baltimore had the lowest levels of transit use. with 17% riding transit daily or frequently.

 Live or Work Location % Frequent Transit Riders East Baltimore (Harbor East to Bayview) 17% Downtown (Martin Luther King, Jr. Blvd. to Harbor East) 45% West Baltimore (Baltimore City line to Martin Luther King, Jr. Blvd.)
 36% Baltimore County 19% Outside Project Area 40% of all participants use Transit to Access Entertainment or Jobs